renaissancebro/notion_link/EXPLICIT_PLAN_GUIDE.md

 ## Planning Section Triggers

 The system looks for these keywords to identify your planning section:
+- "build blocks" ✅ (Your format)
+- "tomorrow's system" ✅ (Your format)
 - "tomorrow"
 - "next day"
 - "plan for"